 To decrease how much you need to live on, you should find areas of your budget that you can cut.
 Do you eat out too often or have a yoga studio membership that goes unused?
 Are you paying too much for car insurance or internet?
 Take the money that you cut from your budget and apply that to your debt payments.

-You can pay off your debt with one of two strategies – the snowball or the avalanche method (more on that later this week).
+With the help of a loan repayment calculator, you can pay off your debt with one of two strategies – the snowball or the avalanche method (more on that later this week).

 Once you’ve paid off your debt, put the money you were spending on monthly payments and beef up your emergency fund.
 Now you’ll be saving for yourself and your future instead of paying off old debt.